Thorne Merges with Onegevity; Announces New Parent Company, Thorne HealthTech

 Building on its legacy of partnering with major consumer packaged goods (CPG) brands, global pharmaceutical companies, and research clinics, Thorne HealthTech will continue to form strategic partnerships and leverage opportunities to bring the world's most innovative solutions for a personalized approach to health and wellbeing to more people and countries globally.

-About Thorne HealthTech:
+About Thorne HealthTech

-Thorne HealthTech is a leader in developing the world's most innovative solutions for a personalized approach to health and wellbeing.
+Thorne HealthTech is a leader in developing the world’s most innovative solutions for a personalized approach to health and wellbeing.
 Thorne HealthTech is a science-driven wellness company that is utilizing testing and data to create improved product efficacy and deliver personalized solutions to consumers, health professionals and corporations.
-Thorne HealthTech's unique, vertically integrated brands, Thorne and Onegevity, provide insights and personalized data, products, and services that help individuals take a proactive and actionable approach to improving and maintaining their health over a lifetime.
-They have developed leading premium, high-quality nutritional supplements through their trusted Thorne brand, backed by rigorous science and comprehensive testing from start to finish.
-Through Thorne's merger with Onegevity, Thorne will offer health tests that are powered by Onegevity's Health Intelligence Platform, a proprietary, multi-omic platform, which uses AI and machine learning to map, integrate, and understand the billions of dynamic biological features that precisely describe the state of an individual's health.
+Thorne HealthTech’s unique, vertically integrated brands, Thorne and Onegevity, provide insights and personalized data, products, and services that help individuals take a proactive and actionable approach to improving and maintaining their health over a lifetime.

 About Thorne: